divijghose/firedrake/Firedrake-meeting-2024-12-11.md

 Apologies: JHC

+## RCK: Firedrake USA'25
+* I have a  PR with the Web page that's approved, but it's failing CI tests for seemingly unrelated things like PyOP2 and TSFC.
+* Update: we have a travel support request form, are waiting on a business office person to give us a registration link.

 ## CW: Testing strategy

 Someone just reported that Firedrake fails with an int64 build.
 Since we don't test it we didn't notice.
 My proposal: